Woman praised for refusing to give up train seat for mum with three children

 "I've got my backpack on the table and my big bag was put up on the top by a lovely man who offered to put it up," she explained.

+"Everyone files into seats and someone sits opposite me," the poster continues.
 "She then approaches and asks if the other two seats are reserved.
-I said no and she could have them and sat the kids down.
+I said no and she could have them and sat the kids down."

 "She then looks and me and says, 'I’ve got three children who need a seat, please can they have yours?'"

-The OP stood her ground and said no, explaining to the mum that she's still recovering from surgery and so standing on a packed train would be too painful.
+The poster explained that she stood her ground and said no, pointing out she's still recovering from surgery and so standing on a packed train would be too painful.

-In her Mumsnet post, she explained that the look the mum gave her 'could kill', adding: "So AIBU for not moving?
+In her Mumsnet post, the woman said the look the mum gave her 'could kill', adding: "So AIBU for not moving?

 "The original guy who put my bag in the overhead rack ended up telling her to leave me alone as she kept repeating about her three kids.
 I feel like a cow bag but a justified one!"